Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CGb3HtdOy_w.md

 ### Transcript

-> release date this month or next month the release date is supposed to be end of this month so i'm not sure when next month it's going to be
+> release date this month or next month the release date is supposed to be end of this month so I'm not sure when next month it's going to be